 - the Office of Qualifications and Examinations Regulation (Ofqual) in England and internationally - the Council for the Curriculum, Examinations and Assessment (CCEA) in Northern Ireland - Qualifications Wales.

 This qualification applies only to students registered with AAT from 1 September 2022.
-Updates to this specification

 Contents